Updated July 28, 2022

 - Hazardous materials

 - Trip charges

-Depending upon your local laws and regulations pertaining to waste haulers, most rental companies cannot legally haul hazardous chemicals, liquids, flammable/explosive wastes and other hazardous materials.
-Here’s a short list:
+Depending on your local laws and regulations pertaining to waste haulers, most rental companies cannot legally haul hazardous chemicals, liquids, flammable/explosive wastes, and other hazardous materials.

 - Paint (dried paint may be accepted; ask your dumpster provider to be sure)